gfredericks/cljs-numbers/README.md

 # cljs-numbers

-Currently a library for doing exact arithmetic (bigints and ratios) in ClojureScript.
+cljs-numbers is currently a library for doing exact arithmetic (big-integers and ratios) in ClojureScript.
+No assumptions should be made about its performance or correctness.

-Maybe in the future (if needed and wanted) a full numeric tower.
+Maybe in the future (if needed and wanted) it could include a full numeric tower.

 ## Getting it